hklages/node-red-contrib-sonos-plus/README.md

 - Group players by using their SONOS-Playernames.

-- DNS names are supported
+- DNS names are supported in config node (ipv4 address should still work)

 Explore the full scope in the [Wiki.](https://github.com/hklages/node-red-contrib-sonos-plus/wiki)